zanderson82/zach_alignment_snake/README.md

 ## Changed defaults

+- **outputs are now written to absolute paths rather than relative to the folder the snakemake is running in.
+Specify this path in the config file.**
 - naming pattern expects sample identifier to be separated by '.' rather than '-', e.g. GM16888.aligned.bam rather than GM168888-aligned.bam
 - VEP, cuteSV, SVIM, and report making suppressed by default
 - email notifications attached to cramino qc completion rather than reports